opentrace-community/opentrace-calibration/Trial Methodologies.md

 To resolve this issue of too many false positives while maintaining a higher degree of true positives, we aim to apply an algorithm during post-processing to increase our precision of identifying close contacts befitting the criteria.
 Thus, the following trials in this document are designed to collect distinguishable data matching the close contact criteria, as well as data outside of it for tuning the algorithm.

-As mentioned above, Device/Phone model is also essential for distance approximation, the details of which can be found in the “Phone manufacturer and model” section.
-To be able to validate all the data collected by the devices, a solid “Ground Truth” must be established.
-This is also further discussed in the document.
+As mentioned above, Device/Phone model is also essential for distance approximation, the details of which can be found in the [Phone manufacturer and model differences](#phone-manufacturer-and-model-differences) section.
+To be able to validate all the data collected by the devices, a solid [Ground Truth](#the-ground-truth) must be established.

 ## Phone manufacturer and model differences